harshal-rembhotkar/Solidity-smart-contracts/README.md

 ## ERC-721

-1. Use this IPFS URL for your Smart Contract (Updated) 👇
+1. Use this IPFS URL for your Smart Contract  👇

 `ipfs://QmY5rPqGTN1rZxMQg2ApiSZc7JiBNs1ryDzXPZpQhC1ibm/`